rtsht/PI-Kernel-Build-bash-script/performance_script.md

 **performance_script**

 #### DESCRIPTION
-This is a script designed to automate the fetching, building and installation of a linux kernel for a raspberry pi 4.
-It is intended for the Raspberry Pi OS.
-The script will clone the repo that has the config file, then clone the kernel and build the kernel and modules based on that config.
-The config is based on bcm2711 with with two changes: removal of camera and v4l support and appending my student number s3791004 to the version.
-The build_kernel script is open-source under GNU GPLv3.
+This script is designed to blink the green on-board led for the Raspberry Pi in relation to the cpu load.
+For under 20% load, it blinks 1/5th of a second.
+For 20-39% load, it blinks for 2/5th of a second.
+And so-on until it blinks for a full second at over 80% load.
+The script makes some changes to system file permissions but before doing so it saves their state and restores as long as the script is exited gracefully on receipt of a USR2 signal.
+The performance_script script is open-source under GNU GPLv3.

 #### AUTHORS
 Andrew Waltos.
 Student at RMIT, student number s3791004.